GuitarML/lstmApp/README.md

 Use the newly created .json file with lstm_app.exe to run the model on a properly formatted wav file (44.1k samplerate, mono, and float32 format wav)

+Note: The .json file created here is only compatible with the Frugally-Deep interface, and will not run in SmartGuitarAmp or SmartAmpPro plugins.